 Dr. Rolando Herts, Director, Delta Center for Culture and Learning

-Celebrating the history of a versatile and talented family of musicians.
+The Morganfield Family Reunion: Bridgett Morganfield Jones, historian for the family of Muddy Waters, discusses a versatile and talented family of musicians.

 Joseph Morganfield, youngest son of Muddy Waters